IN THIS ARTICLE

-Open 3D Engine (O3DE) includes two scripting languages for creating logic and behaviors: Script Canvas and Lua.
+Open 3D Engine (O3DE) provides two scripting technologies so you can add gameplay logic and behaviors in your project: Script Canvas and Lua.

 Script Canvas is a general purpose, visual scripting environment.
 In the Script Canvas Editor, you lay out and connect graphical nodes that provide a visual representation of the logic flow.
 Script Canvas offers an approachable environment to author behaviors using the same framework as Lua and C++.
 You can use Script Canvas to create scripts without coding experience.